Workflow/Validation Rules

 Workflow Rules

-Similiar to validation rules, you can disable workflow rules while working with EZ-Restore and EZ-Replicate operation in Vault.
+Similar to validation rules, you can disable workflow rules while working with an EZ-Restore operation in Vault.

 Triggers and Process Builder Flow